mnemonic6502/apitest/README.md

 Ensure your user has sudo access to install, NOPASSWD in sudoers will make this easier...
 * run bascompyins.sh
 * sudo -i -u postgres, copy db.out to postgres user, play the dump into fresh postgres service
+  - IMPORTANT NOTE - if setting up the db without replaying the dump, ensure setting the initial value otherwise valuemod.py will error.
+You can use the intsetval.py to do this.
 * if running app & db separate, ensure you alter the connection strings mentioned above.
 * ensure restapi.py and valuemod.py are in the same location, both should be executable (chmod u+x)
 * run ./restapi.py